break, continue, pass#

 password = input('Enter password once again: ')

-Now it is possible not to repeat string password = input('Enter password once again: ') in each branch, it is enough to move it to the end of loop.
+Now it is possible not to repeat string password = input('Enter password once again: ')

-And as soon as correct password is entered, break will take the program out of loop while.
+And as soon as correct password is entered, break

 Continue operator#

-Operator continue returns control to the beginning of loop.
-That is, continue allows to «jump» remaining expressions in loop and go to the next iteration.
+allows to «jump» remaining expressions in loop and go to the next iteration.

-Example of a loop for:
+Example of a loop for

 In [4]: for num in range(5):